nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 Please, note that your filenames **must have** one of the following suffixes: `['.input.ts', '.args.ts', '.entity.ts']` (e.g., `author.entity.ts`) in order to be analyzed by the plugin.

-Previously, you had to duplicate a lot of code to let the package know how your type should be declared in GraphQL.
+With what we've learned so far, you have to duplicate a lot of code to let the package know how your type should be declared in GraphQL.
 For example, you could define a simple `Author` class as follows:

 ```typescript
 @ObjectType()